jay-shenoy/ML_Fluid_heat/README.md

 The term would be error minimisation

 We start always with 1D which can be easily understood by anyone.

-First do supervised learning , later do PINNS for diffusion equation and our data comes from LBM
+First do supervised learning , later do PINNS for diffusion equation and our data comes from LBM.
+These problems are called forward problems , we made big assumption that we know BC , IC.
+BTW , who gives us that ?

+Most of problems in world are inverse problems(could be experimental data), in case of diffusion equation could be diffusivity , bc , ic.
+Think of like input , output.
+We do not know input completely but know output.